 Dorothy Keeler's successful account of creating a petition to protect the Toklat wolves of Denali National Park is the lead story inMoveOn.org's book entitled, "MOVEON'S 50 WAYS TO LOVE YOUR COUNTRY: How to Find Your Political Voice and Be a Catalyst for Change."

 On February 3, 2000, the Keelers received the Ginny Hill Wood Award from The Alaska Wilderness Recreation & Tourism Association for their photographic contributions to the wildlife conservation efforts in Alaska.

 On June 3, 2003, The Alaska Conservation Foundation awarded the Keelers the coveted Daniel Housberg Wilderness Image Award for Excellence in Still Photography.

 On January 11, 2008, Dorothy Keeler completed a video entitled "End Aerial Wolf Hunting" and uploaded it to Current.com, the brainchild of Al Gore.
-Within a week, the video became the #1 Most Popular Viewer Created video on the web site, and one of the top 10 videos on the entire web site.
-Five years in the making, this video exposes the truth about the stranglehold the hunting lobby has on wildlife management in Alaska.
+Within a week, the video became the #1 Most Popular Viewer Created video on the website and one of the top 10 videos on the entire website.
+Five years in the making, this video exposed the truth about the stranglehold the hunting lobby has on wildlife management in Alaska.

 The Keelers' images were included in the 40-image photography exhibit "Irreplaceable: Wildlife in a Warming World," which toured the United States and was sponsored by iLCP, Earthjustice, Conservation International, and the Noah Alliance.